 But for anyone else traveling to Maui and considering this epic drive, here are some pros and cons to consider.

 There’s really just one reason to take the Road to Hana: the spectacular scenery.
-A few of the top sights include the Garden of Eden, the Hana Lava Tube, the Keanae Peninsula, the black sand beaches, and the Seven Sacred Pools (located in Haleakala National Park).
+A few of the must-see sights include the Garden of Eden Arboretum, the Hana Lava Tube, the Keanae Peninsula, Waianapanapa State Park, Hana Bay Beach Park, Hamoa Beach, Oheo Gulch, and the black sand beaches.
 And since the road mostly follows the coast, there are endless ocean views.
-It really is one of the most beautiful drives I’ve ever taken.
+It really is one of the most beautiful road trips I’ve ever taken.

 The Road to Hana includes many one-lane bridges.
 The only other place I have experienced these types of bridges was in Iceland.
 However, those were mostly along flat highways.
-The Road to Hana features one-lane bridges you must approach from curvy and sloped roads, meaning that visibility may be limited.
+The Road to Hana bridges must be approached from curvy and sloped roads, meaning that visibility may be limited.

 Needless to say, there were times we crossed those bridges and prayed we would make it across before another car came along.
-If you are not comfortable in these circumstances, there is another option: You can book a tour.
-Temptation Tours and Skyline Hawaii offer full-day excursions led by an experienced driver and guide.
+If you are not comfortable in these circumstances, there is another option: You can book a Road to Hana tour.
+Temptation Tours offers full-day excursions led by an experienced driver and tour guide.

 Whether you’re a professional or amateur photographer, the Road to Hana provides endless opportunities for the perfect picture.
 From cascading waterfalls amidst lush greenery to dark black lava rock formations, there are many sights that are ideal for practicing your photography skills.

 If getting great photos is important to you, give careful consideration to the time of day you travel.
 Not only is the light important, but you’ll want to avoid crowds as well.
-Either get a really early start, or plan your return trip for later in the day.
+Either get a really early start, or plan your return trip for later in the day, because there are a lot of gorgeous stops not to miss on the road to Hana.
 Just be careful to complete the curviest parts of the road before dark, since there are no lights.

 Despite my tendency to become motion sick, I don’t like to miss out on anything when I travel.
 Therefore, I’ve discovered a few ways to deal with it.
 First, I usually feel fine if I’m driving.
 And while I wasn’t crazy about driving such a challenging road, I figured that would be better than feeling sick.
 Second, I usually travel with Bonine and Sea-Bands.
 Both are available over the counter at any drugstore and can stave off motion sickness in any vehicle or boat.

-The developed parts of Maui -- the parts filled with large resorts -- can feel like any vacation destination.
+The developed parts of Maui — the parts filled with large resorts — can feel like any vacation destination.
 There are plenty of fancy restaurants, swimming pools, ads for spas and tour companies, and the required souvenir shops.
-But driving the Road to Hana allows visitors to experience the quieter side of the island, with just the occasional market or food stand appearing after miles of tropical beauty.
+But driving to the town of Hana allows visitors to experience the quieter side of the island, with just the occasional market or food stand appearing after miles of tropical beauty.
+This is where you’ll find the real meaning of “aloha,” a Polynesian word that originally meant “breath of life.”

 Maui is an amazing destination with plenty of sights to see in addition to great pools and adult beverages.
 So if your time on the island is limited and you’re in need of pure relaxation, you may want to skip this drive.
 But if you have a free day and are feeling adventurous, you should go for it!

 There are easier ways to get homemade banana bread than driving the Road to Hana, but there are some seriously delicious options for this delicacy along the way.
-But don’t just stop at banana bread -- many of the food stalls sell coffee, fresh coconut and pineapples, smoothies, and more.
+But don’t just stop at banana bread — many of the food stalls sell coffee, fresh coconut and pineapples, taro chips, smoothies, and more.

 The family-run Aunty Sandy’s is likely the most famous food stall along the Road to Hana and can be found near mile marker 17.
 In addition to food, you’ll find black lava beaches, an old jetty, and a historic church.
 If you’re more in the mood for lunch, Aunty Sandy’s also sells hot dogs and kalua pig.